 • Loss of vision

-• Acromegaly (Protruding or enlarged jaw, brow, skull, hands and feet)
+• Acromegaly (protruding or enlarged jaw, brow, skull, hands and feet)

-• High blood pressure and heart failure
+• High blood pressure

 • Diabetes and tumours